Frontier Accord

 - Use the mouse wheel to zoom.
 Drag the map or use arrow keys to pan while zoomed in.

-- On mobile, drag the map with your finger to move around.
+- On mobile, use two fingers to zoom and one finger to drag the map around.

 - The right-hand country list shows every country grouped by continent.